Collect data using Network Monitor

 Network Monitor is the archived protocol analyzer and is no longer under development.
 Microsoft Message Analyzer is the replacement for Network Monitor.
 For more details, see Microsoft Message Analyzer Operating Guide.

-To get started, download and run NM34_x64.exe.
+To get started, download Network Monitor tool.
 When you install Network Monitor, it installs its driver and hooks it to all the network adapters installed on the device.
-You can see the same on the adapter properties, as shown in the following image.
+You can see the same on the adapter properties, as shown in the following image:

 When the driver gets hooked to the network interface card (NIC) during installation, the NIC is reinitialized, which might cause a brief network glitch.